AhmedAlshaybani/SwiftUI_App/ReadMe.md

 A SwiftUI App

-this is just a test app, made using SwiftUI and combine framework.
+this is just a test app, made using SwiftUI, CoreData and combine framework.

 it will be constantly updated